Plankton Perspectives

 Frog Technology

 Frog Technology is a pick-up-and-play A/V instrument.
-Guests (or the performer) fade stems, switch scenes, and shape parameters in real time—hearing the mix change while the visuals respond instantly.
-It works as a featured performance, a lobby/activation between sets, or a late-night hands-on station.
-Short-throw friendly and readable in mixed light, it scales from small rooms to festival environments without losing clarity.
+The performer fades stems, switches scenes, and shapes parameters in real-time, hearing the mix change while the visuals respond instantly.
+It works as a featured performance, a lobby activation, between stages, or a late-night interactive lounge.
+Short-throw friendly and readable in mixed light, it scales from small spaces to festival environments without losing clarity and is popular with all ages.

 Reaction Diffusion Experience